...

 SmartScreen offers eviction history checks to assist landlords in evaluating a tenant’s past rental behavior and propensity for lease violations.

 Understanding a potential tenant’s eviction history is vital when it comes to making informed rental decisions.
 By utilizing SmartScreen’s services, landlords can gain valuable insights into a tenant’s background, helping them assess the risks involved in entering into a rental agreement.
 SmartScreen goes beyond just providing a list of eviction records, offering a comprehensive analysis of the reasons behind each eviction, which can shed light on the tenant’s rental habits and overall reliability.
-This thorough evaluation process give the power to landlords to select tenants with confidence and reduce the likelihood of future lease disputes or non-payment issues.
+This thorough evaluation process gives the power to landlords to select tenants with confidence and reduce the likelihood of future lease disputes or non-payment issues.

 Frequently Asked Questions